txappleseed/txappleseedmap/README.md

 ```$ pip install --editable .```

 After that, you should be able to use the utility with the command `collectFromFile`.
-If you type that command by itself, the utility will look in the `data/from_agency` folder for files from the TEA to use as input, and then try to convert them to a single JSON file.
+If you type that command by itself, the utility will look in the `data/from_agency` folder for files from the TEA to use as input, and then try to convert them to JSON files in the format used by the map.
 You can also add a `--help` flag to read the utility's help feature without doing anything else.

 ```$ collectFromFile --help```